 It was good for GoTo as well.
 You can't ask for a better situation than thousands of advertisers competing with one another for rankings in a virtually endless list of key words and phrases.
 A single click on the top ranked spot for a competitive keyword could easily end up costing $10 or more.
 That's just one click.
 GoTo would syndicate their paid results to search engines, and other websites, giving them a percentage of the revenue from clicks generated through their site.
 Some of these sites would then re-syndicate the results to a further tier of sub affiliates.

 Because of the popularity of PPC hundreds (eventually tens of thousands) of me too1 websites popped up.
 Some of these were well funded ventures, others were housewives and college kids using cookie cutter software.
 It was a member of the latter group that first contacted me about improving their PPC site.
 The software they were using was extremely popular because it was the only affordable, mainstream system that allowed people to create a PPC website.
-The improvements I ended up making, putting it briefly, made it possible for them both to re-syndicate the PPC listings they were grabbing from upstream feeds and to track and pay the resulting downstream publishers.
-This essentially turned a website that was making a few dollars a day into a website that could make thousands a day.
+What it couldn't do, however, was re-syndicate the PPC listings that were coming from upstream feeds or track and pay the resulting downstream publishers.
+By adding this functionality, along with fraud control, user interface enhancements and various other improvements, it was possible to turn a website that was making a few hundred dollars a month into a website that could make thousands a day.
 Other PPC website owners naturally wanted the same modifications and eventually I was doing work for hundreds of websites.

 By making it possible for this, already prolific, application to syndicate results I had created a niche industry.
 Which, as you might imagine, worked out well for me.
 For a surprisingly long time I as the only gateway for a non programmer into the second and third tier PPC industry.
 An industry which was making single owner/operator companies five and even six figures a month.
-In addition to providing the back end (software) and certain aspects of the user interface (web design), I helped people learn how to make their sites successful.
-By this time there wasn't much I didn't know about the PPC and search engine industries and it was fun for me, helping people make their websites profitable.
+In addition to providing the back end software and sometimes the front end web design, I helped people learn how to make their sites successful.
+By this time there wasn't much I didn't know about the PPC and search engine industries and it was fun for me, helping people from every possible demographic make jaw dropping amounts of money..
 One of my most memorable clients was a teenager who eventually ended up paying his own child support and taking his family on vacations.
-Over time the code I was writing evolved into a complete advertising application of its own, allowing people to run a meta and PPC search engine and to serve the results in a variety of formats including traditional search engine results, domain parking, contextual ads, popup ads and cost per action (CPA) ads.
-And most importantly, allowing them to do it for a relatively small investment, while handling the huge amounts of traffic involved without the need to pay for a server farm in order to do it.
-The latter being more important than many web professionals realize.
-I have seen large websites maintaining dozens of web servers to handle traffic load that, had their application been written efficiently, could have been handled by a few machines.
+Over time the code I was writing evolved into a complete advertising application of its own, allowing people to run a meta and PPC search engine and to serve the results in a variety of formats including traditional PPC search engine results, contextual ads, CPV, domain parking, popup ads and cost per action (CPA) ads.
+And most importantly, allowing them to do it for a relatively small investment.
+A big part of the equation was the elegance of the code.
+We're talking about an application that in some cases needed to be able to serve 100's of requests a second, each request grabbing data from a dozen places, many of which were external websites.
+After that it needed to parse the data, check for potential fraud, log 100's of points of information and then build and display a web page or feed before too many milliseconds had passed.
+Most of the time it needed to do this with the resources of a single server with similar hardware to a home PC.
+Efficiency is frequently overlooked when it comes to web development.
+I have seen websites maintaining dozens of web servers to handle traffic load that, had their application been written efficiently, could be handled by a few machines.

 The PPC industry continued to grow, GoTo re-branded themselves as Overture, competitors entered the market and advertisers continued to spend huge amounts of money.
 Despite all of this activity PPC managed to stay somewhat under the radar until shortly before Google launched Adsense, their own PPC advertising system.
 Almost overnight it made them profitable and to this day it remains their primary source of income.
 It is ultimately PPC that made Google the publicly traded behemoth it is today.
 PPC quickly became a household phrase among webmasters and Yahoo, in an attempt to compete, bought Overture.

 All of this new money inspired, and funded, another wave of internet startups.
-The difference this time being that the money was generated by something that had actual value for both advertisers and publishers, as opposed to the buzzword peppered bullshit that powered the original bubble.
-This time there wouldn't be a crash.
+The difference this time being that the money was generated by something that had actual value for both advertisers and publishers, as opposed to the neon buzzword bullshit that powered the original bubble.
+No crash this time.

 Along the way the second and third tier PPC industries continued to grow and change and my clients continued to make absurd amounts of money.
 I even started a search engine of my own, maintaining the back end code and front end design myself, bringing in a partner to handle the day to day operations.
 This gave me a great opportunity to learn more about the industry and fine tune my software.
-One thing I didn't do during the insanity that was PPC during that time, despite numerous opportunities, was launch the half dozen or so PPC sites, each run by a different partner, it would have taken to make me a millionaire.
-If this causes your jaw to drop a little, you're not the first.
-But the thing was, it didn't seem like fun and it wasn't creative.
-I had nothing against money but it was not my primary motivation.
-After all this was the internet, money was easy.
+One thing I didn't do during the insanity that was PPC during that time (despite numerous offers) was launch the half dozen or so PPC sites, each run by different partners, that it would have taken to become a millionaire.
+In retrospect I probably should have, but it didn't sound like fun, and after all this was the internet, money was easy.

 Over the years the PPC market has changed and, partially because of consolidation by the big players, partially because of traffic quality issues, the second and third tier PPC industries have slowed down.
 They are by no means dead, but reality has caught up, they aren't the free ride they once were.
 The decrease in demand for PPC sites has been great for me, giving me more time to play with new ideas.
-My meta search and ad delivery software is still available to word of mouth clients.
-During the busiest days of search each installation of my application was unique, requiring different modules and customization.
-I never got around to creating a generalized commercial version that I could advertise or provide to resellers.
+My meta search and ad delivery software is still available to word of mouth clients but I never got around to creating a generalized commercial version that I could advertise or provide to resellers.
+During the busiest days of search each installation of the application was unique, requiring different modules and customization.
+In retrospect I think I preferred it that way, having a personal relationship with each client.

 1I use 'me too!' to refer to the phenomena whereby people, upon seeing a good website or product, think "I can haz monies too?".
-This results in countless second rate copies of any good idea (and copies of those copies, etc.).
+This results in countless second rate copies of any good idea.

-I work with a variety of different websites, search engines included, but I'm finding social networking apps and mobile very interesting lately.
+I work with a variety of different websites, search engines, ecommerce, small businesses, etc..
+Personally I'm finding social networking and mobile interesting lately.
 The former because social networking is redefining how people interact both on and offline.
 Did you know that, by some metrics, in 2010 Facebook accounted for almost 25% of all US internet traffic?
 In case there was any doubt, that is insane.
 More important than traffic numbers, though, is how social media is changing the way people interact and share knowledge.
 For example: Facebook, Twitter, et al. have now played a major part in overthrowing numerous regimes.
 That's big.
 These are situations that wouldn't have even entered public awareness in most of the world ten years ago.

 Mobile because it's redefining how people interact with everything.
 As the technology matures our phones will become (are already becoming) a kind of all purpose personal data interface: replacing mobile computers, facilitating our financial transactions, navigating for us, seamlessly merging with our social lives, connecting us with the cloud, acting as search engines for the real world, documenting our lives and interacting with ever more digital devices from cars to refrigerators.
 In the not too distant future smartphones, combined with new display and input technologies, will be the only computing device that a casual user needs.
 And, essentially, the platform on which they run will be the ubiquitous internet.

 For those of you that, wisely, skipped straight to the end in hopes of finding out if I can be of help with your project, I am available for consultation on all aspects of web development and marketing.
-I take contract design and development work as well but I'm more selective than I once was.
-If I'm not interested in a project I'll be happy to find you people who are.
+I take contract design and development work as well.
+If by some chance I'm not interested in your project I'll be happy to find you people who are.
 For larger endeavors I can manage the project for you, coordinating and directing independant contractors.
-If we do work together my goal will be to make your project successful overall.
-I don't believe that web development (or any development for that matter) should be done without taking as many aspects of the overall picture into consideration as possible.
+My goal with any project is to make the business successful, as opposed to just providing a product.
+I don't believe that web development (or any development for that matter) should be done without trying to see things from as wide a perspective as possible.